 Senate Bill 388 aims to enhance access to original impounded birth records for adoptees in Wisconsin.
-The bill allows any adoptee who is 18 years of age or older to request an uncertified copy of their original unaltered birth record, which has previously been impounded.
+The bill allows any adoptee who is 18 years or older to request an uncertified copy of their original unaltered birth record, which has previously been impounded.
 This change eliminates the requirement for an affidavit from birth parents to grant access, thereby streamlining the process for adoptees seeking information about their origins.
 The bill also mandates that the state registrar inform the requester about existing laws regarding access to information about their birth parents when issuing the uncertified copy.

 Statutes affected: